Origins of Belly Dance

 Google and you'll find hundreds of websites claiming that belly dance originated from a Middle Eastern birthing ritual.
 If so many sources say so, it must be true - or is it?
 The truth is by no means as straightforward!

 The prevalence of the "birthing" theory is easily explained.
-For one thing, it appeared on Wikipedia for a long time - and many websites got the information from that source.
+For one thing, it appeared on Wikipedia for years - and many websites copied the information from that source.
 Secondly, Western belly dance teachers want to believe it!
 Faced with constant misconceptions about belly dance - "isn't that like stripping?" and so on - being able to cite a wholesome, non-sexual origin for the dance is like manna from Heaven.
+Shira calls it "Wishtory".

 The inconvenient truth, though, is that there's no evidence to support the theory.
 In fact, virtually all the historical evidence indicates otherwise.

 It is absolutely true that there is evidence of some belly dance moves being used in childbirth in the Middle East, though only from modern sources.